L0jk4/paint_nosolid/README.md

  ## Concept

  ### Baseline (free aim mode)
  `+paint` command performs a trace forward and sends an `Entity Decal` temporary entity to the client, which works for pretty much everything visible and solid.
-Additionally I made it hit non-solid displacements by patching a few checks for the duration of painting.
+Additionally I made it hit non-solid displacements by patching out a few checks for the duration of painting.

  ### Non-solid entities (target mode)